Snapchat/KeyDB-docs/docs/lru-cache.md

 The `maxmemory` configuration directive is used in order to configure KeyDB to use a specified amount of memory for the data set.
-It is possible to set the configuration directive using the `redis.conf` file, or later using the `CONFIG SET` command at runtime.
+It is possible to set the configuration directive using the `keydb.conf` file, or later using the `CONFIG SET` command at runtime.

-For example in order to configure a memory limit of 100 megabytes, the following directive can be used inside the `redis.conf` file.
+For example in order to configure a memory limit of 100 megabytes, the following directive can be used inside the `keydb.conf` file.

     maxmemory 100mb